118 (TV series): Plot

-His family lives in a 3-room HDB Flat and shophouse directly above his traditional kopitiam Yeo Yeo Huat, which was built during the pre-war years, both of which are also located at Tiong Bahru as well.
-He has 4 children named Wang Shunfeng (Dennis Chew), Hong Shunshui (Xu Bin), Hong Jinzhi (Ya Hui) and Wang Yuye (Hong Ling).
+Hong and his family lives in a 3-room Housing and Development Board Flat and shophouse directly above his kopitiam, which was built during the pre-war years, both of which are also located at Tiong Bahru as well.
+He has four children named Wang Shunfeng, Hong Shunshui, Hong Jinzhi and Wang Yuye.

-Having 6 people living in the Tiong Bahru Shophouse HDB Flat is cramped-up enough, yet Daming also rents out a room to "Ah Niang", a middle-aged man whose original name is Li Weiliang (Chen Hanwei).
-Weiliang had studied fashion design in France, but circumstances led him to simply run a stall at Yeo Yeo Huat, selling zongzi with the recipe that his mother left for him.
+Despite the family of six living in a shophouse, Hong rents out a room to Li Weiliang, known as "Ah Niang" to others, a middle-aged man.
+Li had studied fashion design in France, but circumstances led him to simply run a stall at Yeo Yeo Huat, selling zongzi with the recipe that his mother left for him.

-Weiliang was not the only addition to the cramped flat.
-Later, Meimei's elder sister, Liu Jiejie (Liu Lingling) and her family also came to live with the Hong family when her husband, Zhang Tiancheng's (Chen Tianwen)'s business failed.
-Daming's own younger sister, Hong Shanshan (Sheila Sim), and her daughter Viveka Lee (Sun Yi En) also came to live with him "temporarily" when her husband Alex Lee (Seth Ang) disappeared mysteriously.
-Kind-hearted by nature, Daming felt that they must have come to him because they were at their wit's end.
-He would rather make room for them by having his own sons Shunfeng and Shunshui sleep in the living room and sleeping at Yeo Yeo Huat himself, than to chase them away heartlessly.
+Li was not the only addition to the cramped flat.
+Later, Meimei's elder sister, Liu Jiejie and her family also came to live with the Hong family when her husband, Zhang Tiancheng's business failed.
+Daming's own younger sister, Hong Shanshan, and her daughter Viveka Lee also came to live with him "temporarily" when her husband Alex Lee disappeared mysteriously.
+Kind-hearted by nature, Hong felt that they must have come to him because they were at their wit's end.
+He make room for them by having his own sons Shunfeng and Shunshui sleep in the living room and sleeping at Yeo Yeo Huat himself, than to reject them.

-Daming also let his eldest daughter Jinzhi to run a stall selling wonton noodles and his best friend Lin Zhigao (Cavin Soh) run another stall selling fried bee hoon at Yeo Yeo Huat as well, and even allowed Zhang Tiancheng and his family sell pizzas, spaghettis and beers at Yeo Yeo Huat during the evening and night and convert the kopitiam into a restaurant by placing a few board labels to allow them to do business at night.
+Hong's eldest daughter Jinzhi also run a stall selling wonton noodles and his best friend Lin Zhigao run another stall selling fried bee hoon at Yeo Yeo Huat as well, and even allowed Zhang Tiancheng and his family sell pizzas, spaghettis and beers at Yeo Yeo Huat during the evening and night and convert the kopitiam into a restaurant by placing a few board labels to allow them to do business at night.

-As such, the story unfolds with this myriad of personalities living under one roof and hanging around Yeo Yeo Huat, where many dramatic yet comedic events took place.

-This drama presents the positive side of Singaporeans – passionate, practical, caring, resilient, faithful, tolerant and forward-looking – while also touching on the lesser side of our personalities.
-Through the dramatic play of events, we are able to see ourselves in many of the characters portrayed, who are in fact a mirror of the good and bad sides of all of us.